 What a strange and wonderful work it is...
 A series of walks across Scarp, loosely stretching from Harefield in the south-west to Hertford in the north-east, forms the main thread of the book.
 Nick is the perpetual outsider.
 He's the scruffy-looking drifter staring over your garden fence, or sleeping rough on a golf course.
 He's the arsonist who twice set fire to his school, and did time for burning down his neighbour's house.
 Yet he writes like an angel, avoiding the abstruse prose often found in "psychogeographic" writing. - www.londonist.com

 Nick Papadimitriou is a writer, walker, deep topographer and eccentric.
 Born in Finchley, Middlesex in 1958, he has had an interest in 'conscious walking' since 1989 and has built up an extensive archive dedicated to this region (his 'Deep Library' consists of approximately 2000 maps and works of local & county history, plant and animal life, architecture, engineering, etc).
 In 2009 John Rogers/Vanity Projects made a film about Nick titled The London Perambulator: Afoot in London Edgelands.
-Scarp is his first book.
+Scarp, his first book, was published in 2012.